-Students entering the Ph.D. program with a master’s degree in MFT usually finish in 4 years.
+Students entering the Ph.D. program with a master’s degree in MFT usually complete their Ph.D. in 4 years.
 Depending on prior coursework and appropriate clinical experiences, students entering with a master’s in another area may require 1-2 additional years to complete the PhD.
 A total of 1,000 hours of direct client contact is required for the doctoral degree in CFT; up to 800 hours can be counted from prior clinical experiences as long as they meet COAMFTE criteria.
 An immersion experience is also required that may include clinical, teaching, administrative, and research experiences.
-Please go to the following link to review graduation rates:

-The first phase of clinical training takes place in the Couple and Family Therapy Clinic.
+Clinical training occurs in the Couple and Family Therapy Clinic.
 The Clinic is located in the MSU Clinical Center, and functions as a non-profit community-based agency.
-Clients come from the greater Lansing area (population, 450,000), as well as from the MSU community (47,000 students, 11,000 faculty and staff).
+Clients come from the greater Lansing area (population, 480,000), as well as from the MSU community (50,000 students, 13,000 faculty and staff).
 Services are provided on a sliding fee scale and supervision is provided by CFT faculty.
 Senior doctoral students provide additional mentoring for junior students.
-Each session is recorded on DVDs for review and supervision.
-After the first year, students continue providing services in the Clinic, and with approval, may choose to seek additional experiences in the surrounding community.
+Each session is recorded for review and supervision.

 TECHNICAL TRAINING IN OUR CLINIC

-The Couple and Family Therapy Program at Michigan State University prides itself in attracting diverse students to the program, both from the United States and Internationally.
-Our current student body for 2018-2019 is depicted in the table below:
+The Couple and Family Therapy Program at Michigan State University prides itself in attracting diverse students to the program from the U.S. and countries around the globe.
+Our current student body for 2023-2024 is depicted in the table below:

 |Descriptor||Number of Students|